MicrosoftDocs/playfab-docs/playfab-docs/sdks/c-sharp/quickstart.md

   - See the comment about `loginTask.Wait()` in the example code below.
 This is how you'll usually make API calls.

 - An actual game coded in native C#
   - You need to take advantage of the async nature of API calls, and the C# async/await feature keywords.
-    - Read the [MSDN guide - Asynchronous Programming with async and await (C#)](https://msdn.microsoft.com/en-us/library/mt674882.aspx) for this.
+For more information about asynchronous programming, see [Asynchronous Programming with async and await (C#)](https://docs.microsoft.com/dotnet/csharp/async).

 ## CSharp project setup